Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Added Confirmation/Retry dialog layout, this shows up after confirming appointment
+- Added completed and pending issues layout

 ## (  ) Creating and Styling the layouts